bradleyrudbek/thorrudbek.de/content/blog/borscht/index.md

 image: './borscht.jpg'
 ---

-**Rubek's** is all about good food.
+**Rudbek's** is all about good food.
 Today we will share one of our most beloved recipes, for a very traditional Ukrainian dish called Borscht (the transliteration varies sometimes.
 I don't think the *t* is so strong in the original in Russian - Борщ, but Wikipedia [uses Borscht](https://en.wikipedia.org/wiki/Borscht) as their